Nuclear masses and the equation of state of nuclear matter: Conclusions

 We assume that the surface energy of the OI model is twice as large as the gradient energy using the size equilibrium conditions of the ILD and OI models.
 Then, the two models' volume, surface, symmetry, and Coulomb energies agree very well for the most stable isobars with $A \ge 40$.

 The correlation between the saturation energy $w_0$ and the gradient energy coefficient $F_0$ probably works to define the volume and surface energies properly.
 Meanwhile, the well-known strong correlation between $S_0$ and $L$ helps explain the symmetry energy agreement between the ILD and OI models.
-Furthermore, the latter correlation essentially causes the fixed points of the density-dependent symmetry energy and neutron matter EOS.
+Furthermore, the latter correlation causes the fixed points of the density-dependent symmetry energy and neutron matter EOS.

 While calculated masses in the OI model are essentially insensitive to $K_0$ and $L$ for nuclei close to the $\beta$-stability line, they are relatively sensitive to $L$ for unstable nuclei.
-From the latest experimental mass data of AME2020, we suggest $40 \le L \le 80$ MeV.
+Interestingly, the OI model with $L \lesssim 100$ MeV predicts the latest mass data better than those of stable nuclei, and we suggest $20 \lesssim L \lesssim 90$ MeV, although the lower boundary is not constrained well.

-The conclusions of this paper will not be changed significantly by our choice of the empirical data of stable nuclei, the many-body energy, or the inhomogeneity energy because the correlations among the saturation parameters of the OI model are consistent with relativistic and non-relativistic phenomenological interactions of contemporary use.
+Presumably, the conclusions of this paper are not affected significantly by our choice of the empirical data of stable nuclei, the many-body energy, or the inhomogeneity energy because the correlations among the saturation parameters of the OI model are consistent with relativistic and non-relativistic phenomenological interactions of contemporary use.

 We have extensively performed the neutron star matter calculation with the OI model and have reported preliminary results in Refs. \cite{Oyamatsu:2017qzv} and \cite{ Oyamatsu:2020dlb}.
 We are preparing to publish the final results with discussions along the line of this paper.